nftblackmagic/GptAssist-starter/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+## Welcome to OpenAI Starter!

+This repository is designed as a starter kit for anyone looking to get up to speed with the latest features offered by OpenAI.
+Whether you're a developer, researcher, or just an AI enthusiast, this space is curated to help you understand and experiment with OpenAI's cutting-edge advancements.

+## What's Inside?

+Within this repository, you'll find a collection of resources, code snippets, and tutorials that demystify OpenAI's newest features.
+We aim to provide a hands-on approach to learning, enabling you to:

+### Roadmap

+- [x] ask and answer chat with gpt4-turbo/gpt4-V
+- [ ] chatbot with gpt4-turbo/gpt4-V
+- [x] assistants api
+- [ ] TTS
+- [ ] dall-e 3

 ## Getting Started

+To begin, simply clone this repository, and follow the installation instructions.
+You'll be running your first experiments in no time!

-## create .env.local file and add your openai api key
+### create .env.local file and add your openai api key

 First, run the development server: